johnsca/interface-mapred/README.md

 # Overview

-This interface layer handles the communication with YARN via the `yarn` interface protocol.
+This interface layer handles the communication with YARN via the `mapred` interface protocol.
 It is intended for internal use within the Hadoop cluster charms.
 !!!!
 For typical usage, [interface-hadoop-plugin][] should be used instead. !!!!